 The papers may be sent to email@example.com with a copy marked to the Guest Editor, Dr Shreya Bhattacharji (firstname.lastname@example.org).

-The last date for sending the paper for this issue is 30 June 2021.
+The last date for sending the paper for this issue has been extended to 15th October 2021.

 The site works best on Firefox 30+ Google Chrome 45+ iOS Safari 8+ Internet Explorer 10+ Android 4.2+ Browser / Chrome Browser